What does a Chief Information Officer (CIO) do?

 2. Manages the IT strategy

-Thanks to being in regular contact with the CEO, the CIO will be able to communicate the needs of the IT department to the c-suite and the needs of the overall business back to the IT teams.
+Thanks to being in regular contact with the CEO, the CIO will be able to communicate the needs of the IT department to the c-suite and the needs of the wider business back to the IT teams.
 This enables both the business and IT strategy to work in unison, rather than against each other.

 3. Oversees IT projects